creativesimran/ola-pa-dashboard/readme.md

 # OLA Performance Analytics Dashboard

+## Objective:

+Developed an interactive Power BI dashboard to analyze OLA ride bookings for December 2024, focusing on key metrics like booking trends, payment preferences, cancellations, and customer-driver ratings.
+The goal was to provide actionable insights that could enhance operational efficiency, improve customer satisfaction, and optimize business strategies.

+## Tools & Techniques:
+- Power BI: Designed dynamic dashboards using slicers, filters, and visual elements to present key metrics and trends.
+- SQL: Extracted, cleaned, and categorized large datasets, calculating KPIs like booking success rates and cancellations.
+- Excel: Preprocessed data and created summaries to facilitate deeper analysis.
+- DAX: Developed custom calculations for KPIs, including booking success and revenue by payment type.

+## Key Achievements:
+- Visualized booking volume trends, payment method distributions, and cancellations.
+- Analyzed customer and driver ratings, identifying satisfaction trends.
+- Examined cancellation reasons to highlight operational challenges.
+- Identified top customers based on booking value to improve retention strategies.

+## Impact:
+- Empowered data-driven decision-making for improved strategy and operations.
+- Enhanced resource planning by identifying peak times and booking patterns.
+- Optimized customer and driver engagement strategies to reduce cancellations and increase satisfaction.
+- Provided insights for revenue growth by analyzing payment method preferences

 ## SQL Questions:
 1. Retrieve all successful bookings:
 2. Find the average ride distance for each vehicle type: